-The Water Services Regulation Authority, known as Ofwat, is the economic regulator of the water and sewerage industry in England and Wales.
-Ofwat establishes the limit on how much individual water companies can charge their customers, aim to protect consumers with value for money and also protect the standard of service customers receive from their supplier.
+The Water Services Regulation Authority (Ofwat) is the economic regulator of the water and sewerage industry in England and Wales.
+Ofwat sets the limit on how much water companies can charge their customers.
+They aim to protect consumers with value for money and protect the standard of service customers receive from their supplier.

-Their main duties include protecting the interests of consumers, securing the long-term resilience of water supply and wastewater systems, ensuring water companies finance and conduct their functions effectively.
+Their main duties include protecting the interests of consumers and securing the long-term resilience of water supply and wastewater systems.
+They ensure water companies finance and conduct their functions effectively.

 This report assesses population as a driver of household retail operating costs.
 It shows that the population, over a shorter period of time, is a robust driver in some models of such costs.
 In the light of the report’s findings, we encourage Ofwat to include population in the mix of drivers it has regard to in developing its household retail models.